sugarcrm-developers/sugar-fraud-detector/README.md

 ### AWS SDK

 AWS access and secret keys were provided by step five when creating a new user, you should have them, just copy them and place on those placeholders down below as well as choose a region where you’d like to have your Fraud Detection setup.

+If you dont have or lost your access/secret keys, check [this post](https://aws.amazon.com/blogs/security/how-to-find-update-access-keys-password-mfa-aws-management-console/), it helps you to generate a new one.

 As part of this project we've provided a template called ```.env-template``` that you can rename it to ```.env``` and update with your data accordingly.